2023 Most Popular Construction Engineering Bachelor's Degree Schools in the Great Lakes Region

 Women make up 7% of the construction engineering majors at the school.

 The in-demand bachelor’s degree programs at University of Cincinnati - Main Campus helped the school earn the #2 place on this year’s ranking of the most popular construction engineering schools in the Great Lakes Region .
-Located in the city of Cincinnati, UC is a public college with a fairly large student population.
+Located in the large city of Cincinnati, UC is a public college with a very large student population.

 Of the 50 students majoring in construction engineering at UC, 90% are male and 10% are female.